Factory Automation

 -

-- Program Scan � Implements programmed logic
+- Program Scan � Interprets and implements user-defined logic and sequencing instructions.

 Remote Terminal Units (RTU)